saisri27/qranalysis/_projects/Quantile_Regression.md

 Hey Everyone!

 This is Sai Sri, Ari and Yancy!
+We w## Conclusion

+Whoaa!
+Finally!
+I know it's too much information but hey we learnt something new in depth.

+**What we learned:**

+Quantile regression lets us see beyond the traditional linear regression.
+From our insurance dataset, smoking amplifies costs drastically which means impact of smoking is not uniform, it becomes severe which Multiple linear regression completely misses.
+Quantile Regression works even when data is skewed, has outliers.
+It takes care of heteroskedasticity.
+However it's not perfect and we saw why.

+We had a lot of fun writing this blog, researching about it.
+They say "What speaks to you, sticks to you".
+This definitely stuck with us, hope it does the same to you!

+Thank you for your time and patience.

-We want to be the voice and explain  you the concept of Quantile Regression.
+---he voice and explain  you the concept of Quantile Regression.
 Hold on, it's not as difficult as it sounds. we will help you figure this out.

 Disclaimer: We spent a lot of time understanding.
 It is easy.
 No pressure (haha)